FentonA/Blockchain-Real-Estate-Market/README.md

-# NFT Real Estae Project
+# NFT Real Estate Project

 The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.